CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide.md

 `w2l command "remitem <STEAMID>"`

-If you execute this command (substituting \<STEAMID\> with a valid Steam ID ofcourse), you will now see that the output is actually written to your logs.
+If you execute this command (substituting \<STEAMID\> with a valid Steam ID of course), you will now see that the output is actually written to your logs.
 This might seem insignificant now, but will be very useful later when designing the hook.

 ## The command to execute

 To allow the player to trigger this feature, we will let them execute a chat command.
 To configure this, we'll make use of [custom commands](/en/CSMM/custom-commands.html).
-We are providing the command a variable `${player.steamId}`, this ofcourse translates into the steam ID of the player who executed the command.
+We are providing the command a variable `${player.steamId}`, this of course translates into the steam ID of the player who executed the command.
 CSMM supports lots of special variables you can use in your commands.

 `w2l command "remitem ${player.steamId}"`